satoridev01/playbooks/README.md

     3. Under ___New branch name___, type a name for the branch and click on ___Create new branch___.
     4. Select your newly created branch.
 4. Create or modify your playbook, either by using the web interface or locally by pushing your changes to your repository.
-5. [Click here to open a pull request](https://github.com/satorici/playbooks/compare), make sure you click ___compare across forks___.
-There will be four dropdowns, in the third one select your forked repository and in the last, the branch you created in the second step.
-Finally click the ___Create pull request___ button.
+5. [Click here to open a pull request](https://github.com/satorici/playbooks/compare), click on ___compare across forks___.
+There will be four dropdowns, in the third one select your forked repository and in the last one the branch you created in the second step.
+Finally complete the title, the description and click on ___Create pull request___

-We will review your submission as soon as possible.
+We will review your submission to include it in the public repository of playbooks.